Urologic Emergencies

 Bowel problems.
 Frequent diarrhea can make you dehydrated.

 Your diet.
-High levels of calcium, salt, and animal protein can make you more susceptible to kidney stones.
+High levels of calcium, salt, sugar, and animal protein can make you more susceptible to kidney stones.
 It’s possible that you’re consuming too much of these items in your diet.
 But it’s also possible that your body isn’t processing them as it should.
 Once we know more about your kidney stones, we can advise you on foods to choose and foods to avoid.

 Health conditions.
 Obesity, abnormal growth of parathyroid glands (glands that produce a hormone that regulates levels of calcium and phosphorus in the body), and distal renal tubular acidosis (excess amounts of acid in the blood as a result of poor kidney function) are kidney stone risk factors.